Issues

 Provo needs a strong economy and a sustainable budget.

-To keep Provo thriving for years to come, we need to build a resilient economy and plan for the future.
+To keep Provo thriving for years to come, we need to build a resilient economy.

 Right now, our budget is showing signs of stress.
-Sales tax revenue — our city’s main source of income — has plateaued over the last several years.
-But our expenses are increasing due to rising labor and material costs.
+Sales tax revenue — our largest source of general fund income — has been falling for the past four years.
+At the same time, infrastructure costs are rising due to increasing labor and material prices.

 Delayed maintenance is a form of hidden debt.

 Roads, pipes, and facilities need maintenance.
 Much of our underground infrastructure is overdue for replacement.
-Some of our water lines are over 100 years old.
+Some of our most critical water lines are over 100 years old.

 A recent report found we’re underfunding our water system by $10 million a year.
-Instead of reinvesting in the system, we’ve spent that money elsewhere to make up for flattening tax revenue.
+Instead of reinvesting in the system, we’ve spent that money elsewhere to make up for declining tax revenue.

 Putting off maintenance saves money now, but it’s not sustainable.